The Butler-Wesson Scholarship

 - An accompanying letter from the student applicant detailing their involvement in and contribution to the College and/or wider community

-- Completed statements by student’s Cluster Leaders in the Middle & Senior Schools.
+- Completed statements by student’s Head of Senior School and Cluster Leaders in the Middle & Senior Schools.

 Application Forms and Statement of Support Forms are available here.

 - A demonstrated commitment to learning

 - Student involvement in and contribution to the College and wider communities

 - Financial Need (and not currently receiving any fees assistance).

 The College is very appreciative of the generosity of the Butler-Wesson families in affording students and their families this wonderful level of support.

 The Butler family originally came from the country town of Mogumber up near New Norcia where they were involved in farming.
 The father’s name was Joseph and his wife’s name was Johanna.
 Joseph served on active service in World War I in France where he was wounded in action.
 In 1925 the family moved to Lathlain and operated Butler’s Grocery store at 23 Gallipoli Street, from where Joseph would do his deliveries on a Harley Davidson motorbike with a side car.
 The store serviced the areas of Carlisle, Victoria Park and Belmont.
 Joseph and Johanna had 10 children, 5 boys and 5 girls.
 Two of the sons, Rolfe and Ronald served during World War II.
 In 1950 the family moved to 14 Colombo Street, Victoria Park.
 All the Butler children attended the St Joachim’s school.
 The children’s names are Rolfe, Ronald, Jean, Doreen, James, Francis, Neil, Anne, Helen and Margaret.
 At present James is the only surviving family member and celebrated his 90th birthday on 28 October 2018.